sgrade/plan-manager/docs/project_workflow.md

 ---

-### Unified Workflow for All Work Items (Plans, Stories, and Tasks)
+### Unified Planning

-The following diagram illustrates the single, consistent workflow used to manage context at every level of the project hierarchy (Plan, Story, and Task).
-This model is designed to be explicit and predictable, giving the user full control over their focus.
+The following diagram illustrates the single, consistent workflow used for planning at every level of the project hierarchy.
+It includes paths for both manual creation and prompt-assisted ("Assisted") creation of child work items.

 ```mermaid
 graph TD